JinqianPan/MRISeqClassifier/README.md

   <img src="https://github.com/JinqianPan/MRISeqClassifier/blob/main/01_data/ImageFolder/example.jpg">
 </div>

-### Pretrained-models
+### Best Models
-Please download pretrained-models from [Google Drive](https://drive.google.com/drive/folders/1kY7bkytT5G3ihGefWhfwZOErwvvaufC5?usp=sharing), and put them into folder `02_models`.
+Please download best models from [Google Drive](https://drive.google.com/drive/folders/1kY7bkytT5G3ihGefWhfwZOErwvvaufC5?usp=sharing), and put them into folder `02_models`.

 >[!NOTE]
 > If you are using your own dataset, please construct the training and testing sets as follows: (we use `torchvision.datasets.ImageFolder` to build data loader)